PRIDE-Archive/cluster-data-generation/README.md

 ### Parameters Predictors

+### Resources folder

+The resources folder contains all the tools, scripts and python tools to work with the data data.
+Most of the scripts are designed for working with LSF jobs.

 ### Troubleshooting

  If you have problem to pull the latest version please, force the repository by doing: